JStumpp/awesome-android/readme.md

 - [Applozic Android Chat SDK](https://github.com/AppLozic/Applozic-Android-SDK) - Android Chat and Messaging SDK for adding real time chat and in-app messaging into your android application.
 - [Qiscus SDK](https://github.com/qiscus/qiscus-sdk-android) - Qiscus SDK is a lightweight and powerful android chat library.
 Qiscus SDK will allow you to easily integrating Qiscus engine with your apps to make cool chatting application.
 - [Kommunicate Live Chat SDK](https://github.com/Kommunicate-io/Kommunicate-Android-Chat-SDK) - Kommunicate provides open source live chat sdk in android.
 Kommunicate lets you add real time live chat and in-app messaging in your mobile (android, iOS) applications and website for customer support.
+- [CometChat Voice, Video and Text Chat SDK with UI](https://github.com/CometChat/android-chat-sdk-demo) - Add voice, video and text chat to your app (and website) in minutes using CometChat.
+CometChat's SDK includes a complete ready UI so that you don't have to spend any time building one!
+That's not all, CometChat has out-of-the-box support for real-time translation, whiteboards, screen sharing, friends sync, role based access control, credits deduction and more.

 #### Custom Dialog